Security-Onion-Solutions/securityonion-docs/appendix.rst

    sudo reboot

-Copy and paste the following to begin the upgrade to Ubuntu 18.04:
+Copy and paste the following into a termainl to prepare for the upgrade process:
 ::

    sudo rm /etc/apt/sources.list.d/securityonion-ubuntu-stable-xenial.list && \